Memories of Harry Ficklen

-There is a great deal of folklore surrounding the history of Harry Ficklen, some of which we have already shared, including a story about his haunted home.
-We’ve recently found some additional resources about this enigmatic man’s life life, however, that we’d like to pass along in memory of the dear old man who was remembered both as a kind, articulate man of great intelligence and as a mysterious eccentric.
+There is a great deal of folklore surrounding the history of Harry Campbell Ficklen, including a story about his haunted home.
+Many remember him as a dear old man who was both a kind, articulate man of great intelligence and a mysterious eccentric.

 Harry Campbell Ficklen was born in 1862 to John Feilding and Sarah Anne Slaughter Ficklen, descendants both of Virginia colonists.
 The family moved to Danville in 1860, where the elder Mr. Ficklen became a partner in the banking firm of Johnston & Ficklen, through which he introduced Danville to the National Banking System.